matm/jQuery-File-Upload-Wiki/How-to-submit-additional-form-data-and-save-to-database.md

 ```
 This is the function that we will use and modify to collect the $_POST data from the two extra inputs we created in index.html

-For ease of use we will modify or create two new fuctions based on this one.
+For ease of use we will modify or create two new functions based on this one.
 Each one will receive the form data that has been sent via $_POST.
-Continuing with our example data form index.html we will make the two function.
+Continuing with our example data form index.html we will make the two functions.
 ## Step 2.1
 ```php
  protected function handle_form_postid($file, $index) {